WOODLAWN MEDICAL CENTRE, 19 Powdermill Lane, Whitton, TW2 6EE

 OAKLANE MEDICAL CENTRE, 6 Oak Lane, Twickenham, TW1 3PA | Telephone: 0208 744 0094 | swlicb.woodlawnandoaklane@nhs.net

-Please DO NOT call the practice regarding the vaccines.
+Please DO NOT call the practice until you are invited to do so.

 COVID-19 Vaccination – Adult Leaflet